 It is terrible to think about, but tragedies can happen to anyone.

-According to Safe Kids Worldwide, every ten days a child dies from heatstroke in a vehicle, and more than 50 percent of the children who died from heatstroke were forgotten by a caring adult who became distracted.
+According to Safe Kids Worldwide, a child dies from heatstroke in a vehicle every 10 days.
+More than half of those children were forgotten by a caring adult who became distracted.

 However, these tragedies are completely preventable.